 Basis of Accounting

-Suspense funds are not reported in a fiduciary fund type, as established by GASB 84.
-All suspense fund activity must be reported in a governmental or proprietary fund type at fiscal year-end.
-Revenues and expenditures must be accrued as applicable.
+The implementation of GASB 84 in fiscal 2020 addresses the need to separate fiduciary funds that are custodial in nature from suspense funds.
+The fund type name change addresses the confusion with the agency-level (D23) funds.
+All suspense fund activity must be reported in a governmental or business-type fund at fiscal year-end.
+Revenues and expenditures must be accrued, as applicable.

 Categories of Common Statewide Suspense Funds

 Use the following categories to determine the proper reporting of suspense funds:

 Category I is included in the agency’s AFR for cash that is controlled at the D23 fund level.
 Cash balances can be obtained on the General Ledger Summary Inquiry (56) screen and the Agency/Fund Summary Inquiry (58) screen.

 Fund 0900 (the departmental suspense fund) serves as a clearing account to distribute financial resources to other funds of the agency.
 Reclassify the amounts out of fund 0900 and record in the appropriate fund type.
 See Reclassify Balance Sheet Activity in Suspense Funds.

 Generally, fund 0807 only has CIST and funds held for others.
 Reclassify the amounts from fund 0807 and record in the appropriate fund type.
 See Reclassify Balance Sheet Activity in Suspense Funds.